alifa98/ModernBERT-Trajectory-Classification/README.md

 ```

 ## Preprocessing
-We put all the hexagon/tessellation ids in a single file and then use the `transformers` library to train a tokenizer on the data.
-The tokenizer is then used to tokenize the data and save it in a format that can be used by the `transformers` library.
+We put all the hexagon/tessellation ids in a single file and then use the `transformers` library to train a tokenizer on the corpus.
+The tokenizer is then used to in training the model as a pre-trained tokenizer.

 ```bash
 python preprocess.py